-Sea Princess has been renovated to include The Sanctuary®, a secluded oasis just for adults, rendering this ship a relaxed, rejuvenating retreat at sea.
-Whether you’re cutting into a juicy steak cooked to order in the dining room, or enjoying the luxury of a special breakfast, you’ll be taken care of onboard as you sail to fascinating destinations all over the world with Sea Princess.
+Sea Princess has been renovated to include The Sanctuary®, a tranquil haven just for adults, a fitting enhancement for this relaxed, rejuvenating retreat at sea.
+Whether you're cutting into a juicy steak cooked to order in the dining room, or enjoying the luxury of a special breakfast just for booking a suite.
+Aboard Sea Princess you'll be taken care of as you sail to fascinating destinations all over the world.

-In addition, kosher meals (frozen entrées only) and baby food are available upon advance written request.
+In addition, kosher meals and baby food are available upon advance written request.
 Any other special diet requests must be authorized in advance by the Princess corporate office.

 Guests can use the state-of-the-art computer systems located in the internet café to access their web-based email accounts or to browse the internet.
 Guests may also use their own wireless-enabled laptops to access the internet through the onboard wireless network.